sto3014/LRPureRAW/README.md

     The name of the executable.
 The default value is ```PureRawv1```

 #### Set after export
-In the plugin settings (_Plug-in Manager_) you can configure metadata which is set before the export.
+In this section you can configure metadata which is set before the export.
 This configuration supports:
 * Color labels
 * Ratings
 * Flags